 If kids are rude to someone, they should be encouraged to share the reason why they were impolite, but should not be abruptly stopped.

-“I listen to my son and accept his reason, if he has one.
-I respect his gut feeling,” adds Dr Upasana.
+“I listen to my son and accept his reason, if he has one because I respect his gut feeling,” adds Dr. Upasana.

-Her son is not scared of making a hue and cry around someone who he seems uncomfortable with.
-He understands that he has the permission for rudeness when someone is not treating him right.
+Her son understands that he has permission to be rude when someone is not treating him right.
+Therefore he is not scared of making a hue and cry around someone who he seems uncomfortable with.

 “Letting them off the ‘good manners‘ hook makes demonstrating this discomfort easy,” concludes the child psychologist.